Non-ergodic linear convergence property of the delayed gradient descent under the strongly convexity and the Polyak-{\L}ojasiewicz condition: Conclusion

 \section{Conclusion}

 This paper establishes the linear convergence estimate for the gradient descent involving the delay, when the given cost function has the strongly convexity and $L$-smoothness.
-In addition, we give the analysis of linear convergence for the cost function error under the Polyak-{\L}ojasiewicz condition and confirm its analyzed result by numerical experiment.
-In future works, we will thus extend our results to the related problems such as the online gradient descent with delay and the asynchronous stochastic gradient descent, and furthermore we will show that the analysis framework of this paper can be applicable in several ways.
+In addition, we give the analysis of linear convergence for the cost function error under the Polyak-{\L}ojasiewicz condition and extend the result to the stochastic gradient descent with time-varying delay.
+The results are confirmed by numerical experiment.